aldrik/pa-mods/README.md

 [4025]: http://pa.lennardf1989.com/Tracker/index.php?do=details&task_id=4025

-### No splash

-Hides the splash screen when launching the game.
-So you can get back to playing quicker.

 ### Fabricator commander
 Adds the commander to the fabricator grouping, so it's included in idle alerts and fabricator selecting.